meerkat-manor/rediOps/docs/developers_client_start.md

 # Reading Notes

+For automation, some activities can be performed by GitActions calling qaskx-cli.

 The Visual Studio Code, CMDB and Github components can be substituted for other software products such IntelliJ and Bitbucket.